iboB/ibob.github.com/_posts/2024-06-14-resque-cmake-presets.md

 This can be combined with a introducing tags in configure presets and then such "`multiConfig`" presets can match them to indicate their applicability.

 Anyway, having a way to define umbrella or wildcard presets can be really powerful, but more thought needs to be put into this.
 I don't pretend to be thorough in the suggestion above.
 It's just an idea.

-I want something to be done though!

-Please.